jrab89/number_theory_talk/slides.md

 _“Marge and Homer Turn a Couple Play”_

 ???
+To help me show you what Number Theory is about, here's another image from The Simpsons.
 Why do I keep showing you images from The Simpsons?
-Turns out, I like The Simpsons, and The Simpsons is made by some people who really like math!
+It turns out, I like The Simpsons, and The Simpsons is made by some people who really like math!
 One of the writers, David X. Cohen, studied Physics at Harvard and went on to get a masters degree in Computer Science fom Berkeley.
-And when you're not looking, they also do a good job of sneaking in little bits of mathematics into different episodes.
+And when you're not looking, the writers on The Simpsons do a good job of sneaking in little bits of mathematics into different episodes.
-Here's another image from an episode of The Simpsons called "Marge and Homer Turn a Couple Play".
+This episode of The Simpsons is called "Marge and Homer Turn a Couple Play".
 In it, a baseball player is having relationship problems and he turns to Marge and Homer for help.
-In this scene they're at a baseball game, and the jumbotron is asking people to guess the number of attendees at the game.
+In this particular scene they're at a baseball game, and the jumbotron is asking people to guess the number of attendees at the game.
-I'm pretty sure I've been to Sox or Cubs games where they do this.

 ---